zhihao1998/LLM4NetLab/README.md

 ```

 ## Step by step guide
-You can follow the steps below to run a complete troubleshooting task with LLM4NetLab.
+You can follow the steps below to run a complete troubleshooting task with NIKA.

 1. **Start the network environment**
   Check the specific scenario and its parameters under `llm4netlab/net_env`.